Nigeria

 Oman

-Oman's dairy industry is a key sector in the country's economic diversification efforts, focusing on achieving self-sufficiency and reducing import dependencies.
-The industry features a robust dairy cattle herd and significant milk production, with strategic investments in processing facilities and product diversification.
+Oman's dairy industry is a key sector in its economic diversification strategy, focusing on self-sufficiency with significant investments in production and processing capabilities.

 Pakistan